Last Updated on 6 July 2023 by Editorial Team

 2. Technical and Mechanical Skills

-Workers need to have technical and mechanical skills to read and follow blueprints and use various tools and equipment required on construction sites.
+Undoubtedly, workers need to have technical and mechanical skills to read and follow blueprints and use various tools and equipment required on building sites.

 3. Communication Skills